-Project SEARCH is a unique model originating from Cincinnati, which sees a Business team up with an Educator and Supported Employment to run a course that provides a mixture of structured work placements and classroom learning and it all happens in the work place.
-The aim is employment for young people with significant disabilities.
+Project SEARCH is an employability programme based at Bath and North East Somerset Council, which helps young adults with learning disabilities gain the skills they need to become employed.
+It is a unique programme of work based experience, originating from Cincinnati, which sees a Business (in our case the Council) team up with an Educator (Bath College) and Supported Employment provider (Virgin Care) to run the programme.
+It provides a mixture of structured work placements and classroom learning and it all happens in the work place.
+The aim is paid employment (with any business) for young people with disabilities or learning difficulties at the end of their year long programme.

-What is also unusual is the instead of work experience placements there are 3 Internship Rotations each lasting 10 weeks with intensive learning of skills facilitated by Supported Employment.
-The ultimate goal upon the one year program completion is that the students can gain employment using the skills learned on the internships.
+Instead of work experience placements there are 3 Internship Rotations each lasting 10 weeks with intensive learning of skills facilitated by Supported Employment.
+The ultimate goal upon the one year programme completion is that the interns can gain employment using the skills learned on the internships.
 Project SEARCH represents a new approach to developing sustainable employment opportunities by working within a large corporate environment to deliver on site learning and support.
-A big employer hosts the program by providing a training room on-site.
+A big employer hosts the programme by providing a training base room on-site.

-A room in the Guildhall has been turned into a specially created training room for the students [interns] to receive tailored tuition, coaching and discuss their experiences of work.
-A dedicated tutor from Bath College and Supported Employment from Virgin Care are based in the training room with the students.
+A room in the Guildhall has been turned into a specially created training room for the interns to receive tailored tuition, coaching and discuss their experiences of work.
+A dedicated tutor from Bath College and Supported Employment Job Coach from Virgin Care are based in the training room with the interns.

-The Business Liaison role will help the council make Project SEARCH a success.
+The Business Liaison role within the council helps make Project SEARCH a success.

-The council has joined a successful and rapidly growing international network that is changing the face of the world of work for young people with disabilities.
-Employer membership includes as well as Hospitals and Governmental organisations, Banks and multinational companies.
-There are 19 years of significant outcomes/ evidence base/awards (80% average job outcomes before the recession).
+The council has joined a successful and rapidly growing international network that is changing the approach and the world of work for young people with disabilities.
+Employer membership includes Hospitals and Governmental organisations, Banks and multinational companies.

 Project Search as an agent of change: